taipinc/Negev2022/docs/Day 1/Unreal Engine and Cesium.md

 {: .highlight }
 Install Unreal Engine from [https://www.unrealengine.com/en-US/download].

+Installing Unreal Engine is a multi-step process.
+The downloaded file will install the **Epic Games Launcher**, which you'll use to install and manage your Unreal Engine installation.
+Under the Library tab, you can install the latest version of Unreal Engine.

 {: .important }
 While Unreal Engine is installed - go ahead and open an account at [Cesium].

+After you're done installing the engine, navigate to the Marketplace tab to install the Cesium plugin.
+Search for **Cesium for Unreal**, and complete its installation.

 [https://www.unrealengine.com/en-us/download]: https://www.unrealengine.com/en-US/download
 [cesium]: https://cesium.com/